roboticslab-uc3m/xgnitive/programs/drl/README.md

 python grid_2D_world.py
 ```

-The policy params are then saved in the following paths **PATH** of your local rllab repository.
+The policy params are then saved in the following paths *data/local/experiment_{timestamp}* of your local rllab repository.
 To simulate an execution of the task using the policy trained, you can use the following commands:

 ```
-python sim_policy.py **PATH**
+python sim_policy.py home/repos/rllab/data/local/experiment_{timestamp}/params.pkl
 ```

 ## Tutorials: 3D grid world example